MicrosoftDocs/bot-docs/articles/framework-overview.md

 ![List of channels on the portal](~/media/portal-channels-list.png)

 ### Bot Directory
-After you finish building and configuring your bot, you publish your bot to the Bot Directory.
 The Bot Directory is a public directory of bots registered and published with the Bot Framework.
-Users can discover and add your bot to channels, and they can try your bot from the Bot Directory.
+After you publish your bot to the directory, users can discover and add your bot to channels, and they can try your bot directly from the Bot Directory.

 ![Bots in the Bot Directory](~/media/directory.jpg)

 ## Making bots smarter
-To give your bot more human-like senses, you can take advantage of the Microsoft Cognitive Services to add natural language understanding, image recognition, speech, and more.
+To give your bot more human-like senses, you can take advantage of  Microsoft Cognitive Services to add smart features like natural language understanding, image recognition, speech, and more.
 [Learn more](~/intelligent-bots.md) about adding intelligence to your bot.

 ## Next Steps
-Get a [deeper look at the features](overview-how-bot-framework-works.md) of the Bot Framework.
-Then get started with [building a bot](bot-framework-botbuilder-overview.md) and learn more about [designing great bots](~/bot-design-principles.md).
+Dive deeper into [the capabilities](overview-how-bot-framework-works.md) of the Bot Framework.
+Get started  [building your first bot](bot-framework-botbuilder-overview.md) and learn more about [designing great bots](~/bot-design-principles.md).

 [NodeGetStarted]:~/nodejs/getstarted.md
 [DotNETGetStarted]:~/dotnet/getstarted.md